 We move out of the building we’d called home for nearly a decade and into Class A office space at Tollway Plaza, 16000 Dallas Parkway.

-We were named one of the Top North Texas PR Firms by the Dallas Business Journal, ranking within the top 10 at #8.
+We are named one of the Top North Texas PR Firms by the Dallas Business Journal, ranking within the top 10 at #8.